repoze/repoze.who/docs/middleware.rst

 #.
 Identification

-    Each plugin configured as an identifiers for a particular class of request is called to extract identity data ("credentials") from the WSGI environment.
+    Each plugin configured as an identifier for a particular class of request is called to extract identity data ("credentials") from the WSGI environment.